 Unwanted Skin Spots Removal Common Procedure Options

 Hot cautery involves the use of a medical cauterization device (hyfrecator) where a wire electrical loop is powered by a special battery.
-The tip of this device gets so hot that it can be used to burn off spots on the skin.
+The tip of this device gets so hot that it can be used to burn off spots on the top layer of skin.
 This works especially well for small skin spots, such as small skin tags, milia, and sebaceous hyperplasia (enlarged oil glands).

 Liquid Nitrogen Cryotherapy